John Chambers (make-up artist): Career

-Chambers trained as a commercial artist and started his career designing jewelry and carpets.
+Chambers trained as a commercial artist and started his career designing jewellery and carpets.
 Following service as a U.S. Army dental technician during World War II, Chambers found employment repairing faces and making prosthetic limbs for wounded veterans at the Veterans Affairs hospital in Hines, Illinois.
 He also trained under Ben Nye, then head of make-up at 20th Century Fox.

 In 1953, Chambers joined the NBC television network as a make-up artist for live shows.
 After working on his first film Around the World in Eighty Days in 1956, he then joined Universal Pictures.
 He attracted attention for his work on the film The List of Adrian Messenger, in which the audience had to guess which celebrities were concealed under Chambers' makeup; the actors' identities were not revealed until the end of the film.
 Chambers also worked on The Munsters and The Outer Limits TV series.